fish-shell/fish-shell/doc_src/index.rst

 - :ref:`Brace expansion <expand-brace>`, to write lists with common pre- or suffixes in a shorter way
 - :ref:`Tilde expansion <expand-home>`, to turn the ``~`` at the beginning of paths into the path to the home directory

 Parameter expansion is limited to 524288 items.
+There is a limit to how many arguments the operating system allows for any command, and 524288 is far above it.
+This is a measure to stop the shell from hanging doing useless computation.

 .. _expand-wildcard: